Treatment of Crohn’s Disease using Anti-MAP (AMAT) Therapy

 Large Scale Clinical Trial Underway

 RedHill Biopharma is conducting a large scale, Phase III clinical trial in multiple locations in the United States and Canada to test the effectiveness of triple antibiotic in Crohn’s disease.
 RHB-104 is a proprietary and potentially groundbreaking antibiotic combination therapy, in oral capsule formulation, with potential intracellular, antimycobacertial and anti-inflammatory properties.
 Developed by Dr. Thomas Borody, it’s based on increasing evidence supporting the hypothesis that Crohn’s disease is caused by a human MAP infection in certain susceptible patients.
 Symposium presenter, Patrick McLean, is the Product Manager at RedHill Biopharma.
-The study end date is projected to be November, 2016 and the results will answer many questions surrounding the Anti-MAP therapy and controversy.
+The study end date is projected to be April, 2018, with interim results to be released in August, 2017, which will hopefully shed some light on the questions surrounding the use of Anti-MAP therapy.

 To learn more about the RHB-104 study or to find a RedHill trial site, please see ClinicalTrials.gov.
 Per the ClinicalTrials.gov site, the RedHill Biopharma medication RHB-104 contains clofazimine, Rifabutin and clarithromycin.
 RedHill gradually increases the dosage, with each capsule containing 95 mg clarithromycin, 45 mg rifabutin, and 10 mg clofazimine.
 Eventually, the patient will take 5 capsules, twice a day for a total dosage of 950 mg. of clarithromycin, 450 mg. of rifabutin, and 100 mg. of clofazimine.